kevinlanzon/mean-chitter/README.md

-Building Chitter, a MEAN Twitter Clone
+Chitter - A MEAN Twitter Clone
 -------------

-🚧 IN PROGRESS 🚧

 Using the whole MEAN stack -- Mongo, Express, Angular, and Node -- to build out a simple but robust Twitter clone called Chitter.